Published by Carl Hedinger. Last Updated on September 20, 2023.

 The Original Mast General Store is technically in Valle Crucis, but you have to go here if you’re in the High Country!

-We love eating in Banner Elk and have a few places to recommend.
+We love eating in Banner Elk and have a few places to recommend, so we hope you brought your appetite!

 Banner Elk Cafe